joedavine/snake/README.md

-# NodeDefault
+# Snake
-My default template for node projects
+My remake of the classic snake game - to better learn node and javascript